 What does it mean for your business and your employees?

-PAYE Modernisation brings significant changes and benefits to payroll processes, including the following:
+PAYE Modernisation brings significant changes and benefits to payroll processes, such as payroll year end, and includes the following:

 - P35 submissions have been replaced with a submission file returned to Revenue after every payroll run